Home

 Now the carb's are more efficient (see "Stromberg" page) and the vac advance is working, I may yet be able to give it a bit more centrifugal advance.
 I have have no trouble with pinking or overheating (cooling system completely overhauled - but advancing the ignition makes it run cooler than retarding) and the plugs show no signs of distress.

-Another future project is to investigate the possibility of effectively shutting down one bank of cylinders around town...
-I left the main throttle link to one bank of cylinders disconnected - didn't notice my mistake until I got to the open road and floored it.
-I've since discovered Roger Bywater was looking into this some years ago, but with fuel injection.
+Another future project is to investigate the possibility of effectively shutting down one bank of cylinders around town.
+One time, I left the main throttle/carb link to one bank of cylinders disconnected - I didn't notice anything driving gently round town.
+It felt fine until I got to the open road and wanted more power.
+Only then did I notice the lacklustre performance and realised that something wasn't quite right.
+A V12 still runs smooth on only one bank of cylinders!

 Ignition Mods Page 3 - Go to Page one two three